Two CDFIs recognized for breaking down barriers and creating economic opportunity in Native communities

 “Native CDFIs are driving tremendous economic opportunity in tribal communities,” said Brandee McHale, President of the Wells Fargo Foundation.
 “The award recipients are a shining example of creative, knowledgeable lenders who know how to cultivate collaboration and position capital to create transformational change in Indian Country.”

-Presented today at the Opportunity Finance Network (OFN) Conference in Washington D.C., the Awards are a joint initiative of Wells Fargo; First Nations Oweesta Corporation, the oldest Native CDFI intermediary; and OFN, a national network of CDFIs.
+Presented today at the Opportunity Finance Network (OFN) Conference in Washington D.C., the Awards are a joint initiative of Wells Fargo; Oweesta Corporation, the oldest Native CDFI intermediary; and OFN, a national network of CDFIs.

 “Oweesta is excited to honor our Native CDFIs in this new way,” said Chrystel Cornelius, Oweesta Executive Director.
 “In its nearly 20 years, Four Directions has created amazing new homeownership and entrepreneurship opportunities for the Wabanaki people.
 Its Community Development program marks a new day of collaboration and partnership at the Wabanaki and tribal level.
 We look forward to seeing the program evolve.
 Across the country in Washington state, Lummi CDFI is a much trusted and looked to resource for the first peoples of the Pacific Northwest.
 Its peer-to-peer technical assistance program will help the CDFI uplift even more tribal small businesses.”